-CONTRACT: DATE: WHAT WORK IS TO BE UNDERTAKEN? (gi ve a brief description of the works) WHERE ARE THE WORKS TO BE UNDIT START AND END DATE OF WORKS FOR REQUIRED WHICH THE METHOD STATEMENT IS Start Date: End Date: HOW ARE THE WORKS TO BE UNDERTAKE including annotated sketches and plans who pages if more space is required.
+CONTRACT: DATE: WHAT WORK IS TO BE UNDERTAKEN? (give a brief description of the works) WHERE ARE THE WORKS TO BE UN annotated plan and a full description of the IDERTAKEN? (where possible, provide an extent of works) START AND END DATE OF WORKS FOR OR WHICH THE METHOD STATEMENT IS Start Date: End Date: AKEN? (provide as much detail as possible, where possible) Note: please attach extra